-High levels of cocaine over a period of time can result in a person being unable to satisfy sexual desire, which can lead to unsafe sexual activities, multiple partners over a short period of time, and hypersexuality.
+High levels of cocaine over a period of time may also result in a person being unable to satisfy sexual desire, which can lead to unsafe sexual activities, multiple partners over a short period of time, and hypersexuality.

-Cocaine has also been linked to increased replication of HIV in the blood, according to research.
+Cocaine has also been linked to increased replication of HIV in the blood.

 Sexual Assault And Cocaine

 Obtaining consent or assuming perceived consent can be a problem when a person is under the influence of cocaine.
-The impulsivity and sexual desire connected to cocaine use can cloud the judgement of the person seeking sexual activity.
+The impulsivity and sexual desire from cocaine use can cloud the judgment of the person seeking sexual activity.

 If both individuals are high on cocaine, engaging in sex can be deemed illegal in the eyes of the law.
-This is due to the fact that neither party can actually consent to sexual intercourse while intoxicated.
+This is due to the fact that neither party can actually consent to sexual intercourse while on cocaine.